Triple-CFN: Separating Concepts and Features Enhances Machine Abstract Reasoning Ability: A Framework for the RPM and Bongard Problems

-When we halt the updates to $g_\omega(q_{ij}|x_{ij})$ and release the optimization of $g_\theta(k_{ij}|x_{ij})$, this is equivalent to running an EM algorithm with $k_{ij}$ as the latent variables; conversely, doing the opposite would be running an EM algorithm with $q_{ij}$ as the latent variables.
-This manuscript refers to this process as the ``dual EM algorithm".
-The feedforward process of CFN is shown in the Figure \ref{CFN}.
+When we stop updating $g_\omega(q_{ij} | x_{ij})$ and allow the optimization of $g_\theta(k_{ij} | x_{ij})$ to continue, this is equivalent to running an EM algorithm where $k_{ij}$ are treated as the given latent variables.
+Conversely, if we do the opposite, it would be equivalent to running an EM algorithm where $q_{ij}$ are treated as the given latent variables.
+This paper refers to this process as the `dual EM algorithm.'